 On the other hand, programming a custom tool to load firmware for a specific device sounds wearisome as well as dangerous: accessing hardware from userspace, interfering with the device driver… and even if the manufacturer provides a firmware loader (seldom open source), it will not be easy to integrate with the rest of the system (including the device driver), especially if you are working with embedded systems.
 There must be a better way to do it.

 Fortunately, the kernel provides an API to integrate firmware updates into device drivers, offering update automation, fallback mechanisms, and even control via sysfs.
 No nasty hacks or closed-source tools required!
+In this article I will discuss how the Firmware API works, and how you can integrate it in your device driver development.

 Content:

 Note: the official documentation is a much more complete source.
 It covers many more uses cases (like UEFI support), but it might be a bit overwhelming if you know nothing about this magic.
-Here I just summarized the key points to understand the mechanism at a glance and understand a real example with mainline kernel code.
+Here I just summarized the key points to grasp the mechanism at a glance and understand a real example with mainline kernel code.

 1. How does it work?